 Qualified health plan expenses for the employee retention credit.
 Qualified wages for the employee retention credit include qualified health plan expenses.
 Qualified health plan expenses are amounts paid or incurred by the employer to provide and maintain a group health plan but only to the extent such amounts are excluded from the employees' income as coverage under an accident or health plan.
 The amount of qualified health plan expenses taken into account in determining the amount of qualified wages generally includes both the portion of the cost paid by the employer and the portion of the cost paid by the employee with pre-tax salary reduction contributions.
 However, the qualified health plan expenses shouldn't include amounts that the employee paid for with after-tax contributions.
-Generally, the qualified health plan expense is the amount that is allocable to the hours for which the employees receive qualified wages for the employee retention credit.
-However, qualified health plan expenses for purposes of the employee retention credit may include health plan expenses allocable to the applicable periods even if the employer isn't paying any qualified wages to the employee.
-For more information, see the frequently asked questions for qualified health plan expenses available at IRS.gov/ERC.
+Generally, qualified health plan expenses are those which are allocable to an employee (and to a period) in which your business operations are fully or partially suspended due to a government order or experience a decline in gross receipts.
+The allocation will be treated as proper if made on the basis of being pro rata among periods of coverage.
+For more information, see the frequently asked questions for qualified health plan expenses at IRS.gov/ERC.